When it’s cold outside and you feel like something warm and cozy, it doesn’t get much better than rich and creamy hot chocolate.

 - Forgo added sugar

-Choose Dark Chocolate or Pure Cacao
+Choose a Dark Chocolate or Pure Cacao

 Secondly, always choose the highest quality dairy you can afford, selecting grass-fed, organic dairy products whenever possible.